 HTTP stands for Hyper Text Transfer Protocol and is the one that specifies the rules on the communication between two computers through internet.

-The verbs are actions that define what are we about to do in each request.
+The verbs are actions that define what each request is about to do.

 - GET: fetch data.

 - HEAD: get headers.
 It's like a GET request but without content.

 - PUT / PATCH: update information.